brunoluiz/go-lab/NOTES.md

 These are notes I am gathering from my experiments.

+# 2024-02-15

+- Continued playing with UberFX, but now it is in a better shape
+- Potentially should finish the basic CRUD APIs (will struggle a bit with OpenAPI) and/or implement metrics to it (use otel and push into docker-compose)

 # 2024-02-14

 - Converted the project to use `uber/fx` dependency injection.
 It is actually not that bad, besides the fact that it needs some `fx.go` files spread around the project